-Students must complete at least 21 units in a series of courses approved by the department chair or program advisor.
+Students complete at least 21 units in a series of MBA courses approved by the department chair, including a minimum of 12 units in a declared area of concentration.
 A minimum GPA of 3.0 is required to graduate.
-Transfer credit and UWest courses completed during previous enrollments may not be applied to the certificate enrollment.
+Students may not repeat courses for which they have already received credit.
+No transfer credit is allowed; credit applied to another degree or certificate may not be applied to the certificate.

 With department chair approval, students may be allowed to substitute up to 6 units of 400-level undergraduate coursework for equivalent MBA courses.
-Program prerequisite courses are not applicable to graduation.